Bambam320/DnD-Battle-Arena/README.md

 ```js
 npm run server
 ```
+ADD RUBY COMMANS HERE FOR BUNDLE AND SERVER
 Now you're ready to learn or teach at an English program in a made-up school.

 Clone the repo [from Github here](https://github.com/Bambam320/phase-2-miniSchool-project)